flavianh/auto-subtitle/README.md

     auto_subtitle --help

+Run the following to convert a direcotyr
+    auto_subtitle path/to/dir --srt_only True --model medium

 ## License

 This script is open-source and licensed under the MIT License.
 For more details, check the [LICENSE](LICENSE) file.